The Difference Between an Escort and a Prostitute in Texas

 DWI laws across the United States are getting more complex and detailed every year, especially when it comes to dealing with first time offenses – and Texas is no exception.

-While the nuances of Texas DWI laws are complex, we wanted to offer a general overview of the main laws and the major categories of DWI offenses and penalties you are likely to encounter in 2017.
+While the nuances of Texas DWI laws are complex, our award-winning Houston DWI attorneys wanted to offer a general overview of the main laws and the major categories of DWI offenses and penalties you are likely to encounter in 2017.

 “Intoxicated” as Defined by Texas Law